lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/python.md

 features of Python and to avoid minuses.

-**Prerequisites:** To work with PyTorch you obviously need [access](../access/ssh_login.md) for the ZIH system and basic knowledge about Python, Numpy and SLURM system.
+**Prerequisites:** To work with PyTorch you obviously need [access](../access/ssh_login.md) for the ZIH system and basic knowledge about Python, Numpy and Slurm system.

-**Aim** of this page is to introduce users on how to start working with Python on the [HPC-DA](../jobs_and_resources/power9.md) system -  part of the TU Dresden HPC system.
+**Aim** of this page is to introduce users on how to start working with Python on the [High-Performance Computing and Data Analytics](../jobs_and_resources/power9.md) system -  part of the TU Dresden HPC system.

-There are three main options on how to work with Keras and Tensorflow on the HPC-DA: 1.
+There are three main options on how to work with Keras and Tensorflow on the ZIH system: 1.
 Modules; 2.
 [JupyterNotebook](../access/jupyterhub.md); 3.[Containers](containers.md).
 The main way is using the [Modules system](modules.md) and Python virtual environment.